 It's clear that information has always played a crucial role in struggles, whether armed or cultural.
 But this revolution is different for it has been the very concept of information that appears to have been at stake.

-Historically, as it involves information, strategies have centered on it's control; bluffing opponents and deceiving enemies with false information, as well as propagandizing the populace to arouse passions of enemies against enemies and ally and patriots against enemies. have all been effective utilities of information.
+Historically, as it involves information, strategies have centered on it's control; bluffing opponents and deceiving enemies with false information, as well as propagandizing the populace to arouse passions against enemies, have all been effective utilities of information.
 The American founders understood this well and so enshrined the freedom of information into the Constitution as a defensive bulwark against those who would control information for their own gain.
 But the television has changed all that.
 The control of information has been rendered irrelevant because information itself has been rendered irrelevant.

 A glimpse of the new battlefield upon which this revolution would take place occurred in 1960 during the first televised presidential debate between John Kennedy and Richard Nixon.
 This debate, it so happened, occurred as the proliferation of TV sets in the American home was in full swing.
 These debates are noteworthy, therefore, not because of the ideas that were debated, but because of the impact the medium would have on the outcome.
 Nixon, it was said, looked old, pale, unshaven and sweaty while his opponent appeared young, tan and energetic.
 That none of these qualities have any bearing on capabilities is very much a foreign thought today.
 That we would cringe at the thought of voting in a primary for a profusely ugly candidate is a testament to the revolution and its success.